Ayurveda for Autumn/Winter

 To balance Vata, focus on a diet and lifestyle that predominant in qualities opposite.
 Three key words are grounding, warming and routine.
 For example, warming, nourishing, and moisturising factors offset its coldness and dryness; routine and stillness offsets its quality of movement.
 It’s important to balance Vata all year round, especially if it is your dominant dosha.
 However, we all need to pay attention to Vata in Autumn.

-Here are some more tips to stay balanced during Autumn and early Winter:
+Here are some more tips to stay balanced using Ayurveda in Autumn and early Winter:

 Ayurvedic Beauty Care – Autumn Face Mask Recipes